brekru212/bits-n-bots/lessons/lesson6.md

  Here is what it looks like:
  ![Pi](http://i.imgur.com/9e3rBdV.png "Pi")

- 3)  How about some shapes?
-A triangle, a circle, a square?
-Pick one and try it!
+ 3)  Now, try drawing a shape.
+Draw a circle and then try drawing a square.

 Loop
 ---